ifesdjeen/ifesdjeen.github.com/articles/ruby_is_not_the_best_choice_for_uploads.md

 becomes easier.

-After some time, you start noticing that denormalizing data in your models touces hundreds of records, indexing takes a bit longer than intially expected, converting 250Mb video from avi to 3gp forces users to wait in front of screen and wonder why the heck page load takes so much time.
+After some time, you start noticing that denormalizing data in your models touces hundreds of records, indexing takes a bit longer than initially expected, converting 250Mb video from avi to 3gp forces users to wait in front of screen and wonder why the heck page load takes so much time.
 Having functionality already separated, it's enough to move everything you had to a different app, launch callbacks whenever that functionality required, and handle processing offline, without keeping the user waiting.